Xilinx/imagebuilder/README.md

 - XEN specifies the Xen hypervisor binary to load.
 Note that it has to be a regular Xen binary, not a u-boot binary.

+- XEN_COLORS specifies the colors (cache coloring) to be used for Xen and is in the format startcolor-endcolor

 - XEN_CMD specifies the command line arguments used for Xen.
 If not set, the default one will be used.